MonserratVH/A-Simulation-Optimization-Decision-Framework-for-Composite-Tunnel-Support-Design/README.md

 ## Software prerequisites

 - Windows.
 - A valid, licensed installation of **PLAXIS 2D 2023.2**.
-The exact build reported in the thesis is **2023.2.1.1079**.
+The exact build used in the project is **2023.2.1.1079**.
 - PLAXIS Input and Output with Remote Scripting enabled.
 - Python **3.8.x**.
-For the closest reproduction of the thesis environment, use **Python 3.8.1**.
+For the closest reproduction of the original project environment, use **Python 3.8.1**.
+- The geometry files:
+  - `SeccionSMIG.dxf`
+  - `SeccionSMIGTunelVer02a.dxf`

 ## Python dependencies

-The thesis and source code use the following libraries:
+The project uses the following libraries:

 | Package or module | Purpose | Installation source |
 |---|---|---|